Firelight: Plot

-In 1837, Frech-speaking Swiss governess Elisabeth Laurier agrees to bear a child for an anonymous English landowner in return for money (£500) needed to pay her father's debts.
+In 1837, French-speaking Swiss governess Elisabeth Laurier agrees to bear a child for an anonymous English landowner in return for money (£500) needed to pay her father's debts.
 They meet over three nights at a coastal hotel and have sex.
 Despite their wish for detachment, they develop a deeply passionate connection during their lovemaking by firelight.
 Their feelings grow after they converse on the beach and at the hotel.
 Nine months later (10 August 1838), Elisabeth gives birth to a girl, and as agreed, gives up her daughter to the care of the father.
 Over the coming years, Elisabeth never forgets her child.
 She begins to keep a journal of watercoloured flowers and plants, adding a page for each of the holidays and her daughter's birthdays which occur while they are apart.

 The anonymous Englishman is Charles Godwin, a landowner and struggling sheep farmer, who can barely keep the creditors of his philandering father, Lord Clare, at bay.
 Charles's wife, Amy Godwin, is paralysed and catatonic due to a horseriding accident.
 Amy's sister, Constance, runs the Godwin household.

-Seven years after giving up her daughter, Elisabeth gains emmployment as the new governess for the child, who is named Louisa.
+Seven years after giving up her daughter, Elisabeth gains employment as the new governess for the child, who is named Louisa.
 She has done so knowing that Louisa is her daughter.
 Initially, Charles rejects Elisabeth, and demands that she leave immediately.
 However, Constance insists that he should give the new governess a month to find a new situation.
 Showing Elisabeth his wife, Charles makes Elisabeth swear never to reveal to Louisa or anyone else the nature of their previous relationship.

 Louisa is a spoiled, ignorant and wilful child, unloved by anyone except her father.
 Though she acknowledges the father's loving relationship with his daughter, Elisabeth is appalled by the lack of control Charles has over the girl.
 He refuses to use any form of discipline in her upbringing.
 Unable to keep Louisa at her lessons, Elisabeth locks the child in the classroom.
 When he discovers this, Charles is furious and roughly manhandles Elisabeth in an effort to extract the key to the schoolroom.
 While Charles wants his daughter to enjoy life as much as she can, Elisabeth is determined to teach her daughter how to behave in order to be loved by others, and to be educated so she can determine her own path in the world.
 To convince Charles to support her approach, Elisabeth promises she will never harm the girl, and whatever she does to Louisa she will also do to herself.
 While this is happening, Elisabeth receives but rejects a marriage proposal from an American rancher who is staying with Godwin.